hotwired/turbo-site/_source/handbook/02_drive.md

 ```

-You can also disable the behaviour programatically by intercepting the `turbo:before-prefetch` event and calling `event.preventDefault()`.
+You can also disable prefetching programatically by intercepting the `turbo:before-prefetch` event and calling `event.preventDefault()`.

 ```javascript
 document.addEventListener("turbo:before-prefetch", (event) => {